ibf-RWTH/a0-Measurements/README.md

 # Features

-* Prediction: Generate segmentation masks from models.
+* Prediction: Generate segmentation masks from models using the three provided models:
+  * For steel SE(B) specimens (preferably captured in front of a blue background) use: `homogeneous.pth`.
+  * For all other specimen types (and background colors) use: `heterogeneous.pth` .
+  * For castiron specimens (preferably captured in front of a blue background) use: `castiron.pth`.
 * Evaluation: Compute metrics to evaluate model performance.
+The following metrics are analyzed:
+  * Pixel Accuracy
+  * Precision, Recall and F1-score
+  * mIoU (mean Intersection over Union)
-* Measurement: Measure specific characteristics (e.g., crack size).
+* Measurement: Measure initial crack sizes using the area average method.
 * Flexible Operations: Combine prediction, evaluation, and measurement as needed.

 # Requirements